On splitting and splittable families: Splitting families

 These four arrangements are shown in Figure~\ref{fig:4forbidden}.

-\begin{proof} To prove the arrangements (a)--(d) are impossible, it is sufficient to observe that in each type (a)--(d), no index appears exactly twice among the subscripts, as this means that no set of $\mathcal F$ contains exactly two elements of the $4$-element set.
+\begin{proof} To prove the arrangements of types (a)--(d) are impossible, it is sufficient to observe that in each type (a)--(d), no index appears exactly twice among the subscripts, as this means that the arrangement is not split.

-To see this implies every element of $S$ has degree at most $2$, suppose towards a contradiction that some element $s\in S$ is adjacent in the Hamming hypercube to three other elements $s_1,s_2,s_3\in S$.
+Now this implies every element of $S$ has degree at most $2$.
+To see this, suppose towards a contradiction that some element $s\in S$ is adjacent in the Hamming hypercube to three other elements $s_1,s_2,s_3\in S$.
 We claim that the $4$-element set $\{s,s_1,s_2,s_3\}$ is of one of the types~(a)--(d).
 Indeed, each of $s_1,s_2,s_3$ has weight one higher or one lower than $s$.
 If all three are higher the set is of type~(a), if two of the three are higher the set is of type~(b), if two of the three are lower the set is of type~(c), and if all three are lower the set is of type~(d).
 In all cases we obtain a contradiction to the previous paragraph. \end{proof}